5jt/dyalog-cookbook/manuscript/Z04_Session.md

 * Make your favourite utilities available from within `⎕SE`.
 * Add a menu to the session with often used commands.
 * Define some function keys carrying out often used commands (not applicable with Ride).
+* ...

 There are several ways to achieve that:

 1. Modify and save a copy of the default session file (by default `def_{counntryCode}.dse` in the installation directory) and twist the configuration so that this new DSE is loaded.
 1. Modify and save a copy of the build workspace (typically something like `"C:\Program Files\Dyalog\...\ws\buildse.dws"`) and use it to create your own tailored version of a DSE.

-Both have their own problems, the most obvious being that with a new version of Dyalog you start from scratch.
+Both approaches have their own problems, the most obvious being that with a new version of Dyalog you start from scratch.
 However, there is a better way: save a function `Setup` in either `C:\Users\{UserName}\Documents\MyUCMDs\setup.dyalog` or one of the SALT work directories and it will be executed when...

 * a new instance of Dyalog is fired up as part of the SALT boot process.

   Note that the SALT boot process will be carried out even when the "Enable SALT callbacks" checkbox on the "SALT" tab of the "Configuration" dialog box is not ticked.

 * the user command `]usetup` is issued.

   This means that you can execute the function at will at any time in order to re-initialise your environment.

 The function may be saved in that file either on its own or as part of a namespace.

-I> You might expect that saving a class script "Setup.dyalog" with a public shared function `Setup` would work as well but it wouldn't.
+I> You might expect that saving a class script "Setup.dyalog" with a public shared function `Setup` would work as well but that's not the case.

 A> ### SALT work directories
 A>